 Federal leave laws

-Family and Medical Leave Act (FMLA) – Allows up to 12 weeks protected leave to eligible employees.
+Family and Medical Leave Act (FMLA) – Allows up to 12 weeks of protected leave to eligible employees.

 Uniformed Services Employment & Reemployment Rights Act (USERRA) – Provides certain military leave rights.

-Americans with Disabilities Act (ADA) – Requires reasonable accommodation for disability, which may include a leave of absence.
+Americans with Disabilities Act (ADA) – Requires reasonable accommodation for a disability, which may include a leave of absence.

-Examples of State/City/Municipality Laws
+Examples of State/City/Municipality Laws.

-Jury Duty and/or Witness Leave – Most states have laws prohibiting termination or other penalties to employees for responding to a jury summons or subpoena or serving on jury, and some extend protections to employees serving as a witness or testifying in court.
+Jury Duty and/or Witness Leave – Most states have laws prohibiting termination or other penalties to employees for responding to a jury summons or subpoena or serving on a jury, and some extend protections to employees serving as a witness or testifying in court.
 Some states require employers to pay employees while serving jury duty, and others specifically prohibit employers from requiring employees to use paid leave time such as vacation and PTO while serving jury duty.

 Sick Leave or “Kin Care” Leave – Many states, and some cities, require employers to provide paid sick leave for employees to use for personal illness or family member illness.
 This is a growing trend right now across the nation.